leptail/leptail/leptail/README.md

         Ans: Yes
     4. Remove the close button from drawer.
 Let the user decide if there need to be close button            -- done
     5. The app-bar can have drawer that can have intermidate (for like icon drawer, full menu drawer)       --
+        1. The leptail app can have two appbars                                                             --
+            1. One used by home page                                                                        --
+                1. Drawer variant: more web landing page looking app;                                       --
+                2. Layout brakeover: 2xl or xl customizazble;
+            2. One used by doc pages                                                                        --
+                1. Drawer variant: persistent drawer on desktop;                                            --
+                2. Layout brakeover: full width page                                                        --
 11. Take a look at Taildwind Variants and NextUI                                                            --
     0. It may help in designing themes...                                                                   --
     1. https://github.com/nextui-org/tailwind-variants